Viktor An: 2010, Conflict with Korea Skating Union

 After the 2010 Vancouver Winter Olympics, the Korean short track was embroiled in scandals such as match-fixing and internal factions.
 Deals for rights of Olympic and World Championship participation took place among athletes and coaches of the same faction.
 However, this soon caused divisions between the athletes leading to subsequent exposures.
 The word of these incidents spread among the athletes' parents and was exposed by Ahn Hyun-soo's father.
-Ahn Hyun-Soo's father has decided to reveal the match-fixing of the national team trial for the 2010 Winter Olympic Games in Vancouver due to the following reasons.
+Ahn Hyun-Soo's father has decided to reveal the match-fixing of the national team trial for the 2010 Winter Olympic Games in Vancouver due to various reasons.

 A family of Lee Jung-su noticed that Lee lost his opportunity to participate individual event for the World Championship.
 Moreover, Lee Jung-Su had to forcefully write down an oath stating that he will not participate the World Championship as demanded by his coaches and head coach.
 The family of Lee has informed this event to the other parents of the athletes, and they have decided to report the Korea Skating Union to Korean Sports Council Investigation Committee for thorough investigation.
 They started a petition for the investigation and more than 200 people agreed to join the petition, yet more than 300 people's engagement was needed in order to file the case to the committee.
 In this sense, they requested the father of Ahn who is influential to the public to post this scandal on his son' s Fan Club Page and finally this scandal has been completely revealed to Korean society and the public.
 This incident had a huge impact.
 The players involved and the Vancouver Olympic coaches have all been disciplined.
 The leaders of the Korea Skating Union were all forced to resign.

 Ahn Ki-won, Ahn Hyun-soo's father, pointed out the Korea Skating Union's leadership, including the then-resigned vice president Yoo Tae-wook and Jun Myung-kyu, for exerting undue pressure on coaches and athletes.

 Ahn became a whistleblower who informed the South Korean society of the dark side of Korean shorttrack speed skating of factional fight and match-fixing regardless of his will.
 And it took a toll on him, officially or informally.
 The selection of the national team was suddenly postponed, and Ahn Hyun-soo, overlapped with the four-week basic military training period, disrupted his own training plan.
 Suspicions have also been raised that he missed an Olympic opportunity by disobeying the factional leader's words.
 Noise and controversy continued around him regarding factional issues and the way the national team was selected.

 And his team Seongnam declared a moratorium in July 2010 and decided to dismantle the ice skating team in December 2010.
 But there was not a team to scouted Ahn Hyun-soo.